Responsive Web Design

 Approach to design

 That’s not to say there isn’t scope for web designers to think about how a design may work outside the confines of any particular device.

 We initiate visual design from the perspective of the desktop.
 We begin by defining an overarching design language and visual aesthetic, often basing initial explorations around a core piece of content.
 For example, if we are designing a food site, we’ll start with a recipe page; for a news site, a story page.

 Not only is this an important page on the site, but it probably includes enough structured content for us to build up a typographic palette.
 We’ll also think about how the layout may adapt – even if it’s just in the back of our minds at this stage.

-Superfluous content: Is some content not required?
+Is some content not required?
 Does other content only need to be shown in certain scenarios?
-We don’t advocate hiding content based on what device a user happens to be using, but techniques like conditional loading can help us serve up smaller pages that only load complementary content when required.
+We don’t advocate hiding content based on what device a user happens to be using, but techniques like conditional loading can help us serve up smaller pages that only load complimentary content when required.

 Responsive Web Design Services

 Here at Rooster, we offer fully responsive web design solutions for all types of businesses, that are easy to use.
 Speak to us today about your web design project by email at [email protected], the contact form at the bottom of this page or alternatively, call us on 01962 841 200.